Cesàro summation

-In mathematical analysis, Cesàro summation (also known as the Cesàro mean or Cesàro limit) assigns values to some infinite sums that are not necessarily convergent in the usual sense.
-The Cesàro sum is defined as the limit, as n tends to infinity, of the sequence of arithmetic means of the first n partial sums of the series.
+In mathematical analysis, Cesàro summation assigns values to some infinite sums that are not necessarily convergent in the usual sense.
+The Cesàro sum, also known as the Cesàro mean or Cesàro limit, is defined as the limit, as n tends to infinity, of the sequence of arithmetic means of the first n partial sums of the series.

 This special case of a matrix summability method is named for the Italian analyst Ernesto Cesàro (1859–1906).

-The term summation can be misleading, as some statements and proofs regarding Cesàro summation can be said to implicate the Eilenberg–Mazur swindle.
-For example, it is commonly applied to Grandi's series with the conclusion that the sum of that series is 1/2.